Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Some days you'll wonder why you sold.
 That's also normal.

-The relationship with your business has fundamentally changed.
+Relationship with your business has fundamentally changed.
 Grief is appropriate.
 You built something.
 Now it belongs to someone else, even if you're still there running it.

 Give yourself permission to feel whatever you feel.
 Then do the work anyway.